Wodajo/Networking-theory/CCNA-by-Jeremy/step-by-step Eth. LAN switching.md

 3. (L3) packet's dst.
 IP address `matches the device's IP` address or the **broadcast address** -> device decapsulates the packet packet is an ICMP packet.
 The ICMP process processes it -> ICMP process received an echo reply message ping process received an `echo reply message`

+****
+#### Spanning Tree Protocol
+switches&network bridges (Layer 2) protocol for creating loical topologies without loops.
+BPDU (bridge protocol data unit) - received even on blocked ports.
+Use special multicast MAC address

+Switch0:
+1. (L2) STP process sends out a configuration BPDU -> device encapsulates the PDU into an eth. frame Switch unicasts the frame out to the access ports (all of them?)
+2. (L1) eth. interface sends out frames

+PC1&PC2:
+1. (L1) eth. interface receive frame
+2. (L2) frame's dst.
+MAC address matches the **receiving port's MAC** address, the **broadcast address**, or a `multicast address` -> device does `NOT have a service that accepts this frame` -> drops the frame

+Router:
+1. (L1) eth. interface receive frame
+2. (L2) frame src.
+MAC address was found in the MAC table of Router frame's destination MAC address matches the **receiving port's MAC** address, the **broadcast address**, or a `multicast address` -> device decapsulates the PDU from the eth. frame
+   STP process receives a BPDU on FastEthernet0
+   BPDU is a `configuration BPDU` -> received BPDU contains repeated information
+3. (L2) STP process `sends out a configuration BPDU` -> device encapsulates the PDU into an eth. frame Router unicasts the frame out to the access ports

+Switch1:
+1. (L1) eth. interface receive frame
+2. (L2) frame src.
+MAC address was found in the MAC table of Switch frame's destination MAC address matches the **receiving port's MAC** address, the **broadcast address**, or a `multicast address` -> device decapsulates the PDU from the eth. frame
+   STP process receives a BPDU on FastEthernet0/1
+   BPDU is a `configuration BPDU` -> received BPDU contains repeated information
+3. (L2) STP process `sends out a configuration BPDU` -> device encapsulates the PDU into an eth. frame Switch unicasts the frame out to the access ports

+PC3&PC4:
+1. (L1) eth. interface receive frame
+2. (L2) frame's dst.
+MAC address matches the **receiving port's MAC** address, the **broadcast address**, or a `multicast address` -> device does `NOT have a service that accepts this frame` -> drops the frame

+****
+#### Dynamic Trunking Protocol
+for the purpose of negotiating [trunking](https://en.wikipedia.org/wiki/Trunking "Trunking") on a link between two [VLAN](https://en.wikipedia.org/wiki/VLAN "VLAN")-aware [switches](https://en.wikipedia.org/wiki/Network_switch "Network switch"), and for negotiating the type of trunking [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(networking) "Encapsulation (networking)") to be used
+????
+DTP frame - ????

+Switch1:
+1. (L2) device sends out a DTP frame on FastEthernet0/3 -> device encapsulates the PDU into an eth. frame Switch unicasts the frame out to the access port.